Exponential mixing under controllability conditions for SDEs driven by a degenerate Poisson noise: Preliminaries and existence of an invariant measure

 which is finite by our choice of~$\epsilon$.
 Combining this with~\eqref{eq:cont-time-decomp} and~\eqref{eq:bound-N-is-k}, we get~\eqref{eq:moment-cont} and complete the proof~of~the lemma. \end{proof}

 As mentioned in the introduction, the dissipativity Condition~\textnormal{(C1)} guarantees the existence of an invariant measure.
 Indeed, the last lemma, combined with a Bogolyubov--Krylov argument and Fatou's lemma yields the following result.
-We refer the reader to~\cite[\S{2.5.2}]{KuSh} for more details. \begin{lemma} Under Condition~\textnormal{(C1)}, the semigroup $(\PPPP^*_t)_{t \geq 0}$ admits at least one invariant measure~$\mu\invar\in \PP(\R^d)$.
-Moreover, any invariant measure~$\mu\in \PP(\R^d)$ has a finite second~moment, that is
+We refer the reader to~\cite[\S{2.5}]{KuSh} for more details. \begin{lemma} Under Condition~\textnormal{(C1)}, the semigroup $(\PPPP^*_t)_{t \geq 0}$ admits at least one invariant measure~$\mu\invar\in \PP(\R^d)$.
+Moreover, any invariant measure~$\mu\invar\in \PP(\R^d)$ has a finite second~moment, that is

 \end{lemma} We now turn to an important consequence of the solid controllability Condition~\textnormal{(C3)}.
-The main ideas in its proof are borrowed from~\cite[\S{1.1}]{Sh17}.
+The main ideas in its proof are borrowed from {\cite[\S{1}]{Sh17} (also see the earlier works \cite[\S{2}]{AKSS07} and \cite[Ch.\,3]{KuSh})}.
 Such results are sometimes referred to as squeezing estimates, a concept to which we have referred in the introduction.
 This lemma is used to prove a key property of the coupling constructed in the next section.

 We consider the family of maps $F_k : \rr^d \times (\rr_+)^{\nn} \times (\rr^n)^\nn \to \rr^d$ defined by